Three things we learned from RB Leipzig - Manchester United

 Three Four things we learned from RB Leipzig – Manchester United

 1. Nagelsmann tempts Ole’s tactical acumen, United resilience: The visiting Red Devils have developed a reputation for comebacks, but down 2-0 on the continent in a potentially season-defining game was a much bigger challenge than any of United’s comebacks this season (especially with Paul Pogba left at home).
-United was cooked out wide despite having two fullbacks playing in the midfield of a 3-4-3.
-To be honest, it looked like they rolled out a formation without telling the three center backs and two wide men their defensive responsbilities.
+United was cooked out wide despite having two fullbacks playing in the midfield of a 3-4-3, as Leipzig boss Julian Nagelsmann targeted width and space going forward, making it look like United rolled out a formation without telling the three center backs and two wide men their defensive responsibilities.

 Solskjaer responded at halftime by taking off Alex Telles for Donny van de Beek.
 At the hour mark, he plugged Paul Pogba and Brandon Williams into the fray for Nemanja Matic and Luke Shaw.
-United controlled the second half but made a critical mistake to allow Leipzig to score a third.
+Those midfield moves helped United control the second half but the margins for error were so thin and a critical mistake allowed Leipzig to add a decisive third goal.

 Two down in 12 minutes. 🤯 pic.twitter.com/weNreJZ027